-Trimmier was the Place 3 choice of most the present mayor George N. Van Tassel of the Negro leaders, though again there and State Representative William Camp- In Phenix City Tuesday, the Rev. Aus- Tuesday's election, and Campbell polled tin Sumbry, first Negro to run for office 1,601.
-Charles A, Wilson, considered the since Reconstruction days, finished a most liberal candidate ever to run for well-beaten fifth in the race for city com- office in the city, was third with 1,378.
+In Tuscaloosa, there will be a run-off election for mayor next Tuesday between Trimmier was the Place 3 choice of most the present mayor George N. Van Tassel Van Tassel got 2,205 votes in last In Phenix City Tuesday, the Rev. Aus- Tuesday's election, and Campbell polled tin Sumbry, first Negro to run for office 1,601.
+Charles A. Wilson, considered the since Reconstruction days, finished a most liberal candidate ever to run for office in the city, was third with 1,378.
+Wilson actively courted Negro votes 525 MONTGOMERY RD.